Extension of Time Support: When a Project Needs Clearer Planning Evidence

 Extension of time discussions become much harder when the project does not have a clear planning basis for understanding delay and disruption.
 Teams may know that key dates have come under pressure, but without structured analysis it can be difficult to explain what has happened, how it affected the sequence and what the implications are for the programme.

 That is where extension of time support adds value.
-The role is not simply to argue that more time should be given.
-It is to help clarify the planning position, improve the quality of evidence and give the project team a more dependable basis for commercial discussion.
+The job is not simply to argue for more time.
+It is to sort out the planning evidence, show what actually moved and give the team a position it can explain properly.

 Why planning evidence matters